 For more than 100 years, the chlorination of drinking water has been critical to reducing waterborne diseases around the world.
 As a water treatment method, chlorine is safe, effective and low-cost, making it practical for everything from large-scale municipal systems to family water treatment in rural villages of the developing world.

 It’s no surprise, then, that harnessing the benefits of chlorine in a tablet form would offer significant advantages—delivering chlorine’s benefits to many across the globe.
 For 20 years, Aquatabs® purification tablets have been doing just that.
-These tiny chlorine-based tablets have offered an innovative water treatment solution to backpackers, NGOs, disaster relief agencies and defense forces on a large scale.
+These tiny chlorine-based tablets offer an innovative water treatment solution to backpackers, NGOs, disaster relief agencies and defense forces on a large scale.
 In fact, this year, 5.5 billion liters of water worldwide have been made drinkable thanks to the tablets.
 Why do so many leading organizations use them to bring clean water to millions?
 Let’s explore.

 What are Aquatabs?